rnagabhyrava/plex-playlist-sync/README.md

 This DOES NOT download any songs from anywhere.

 ## Features
+* Create or sync yout playlists from:
-* From Spotify: Sync all of the given user account's public playlists to plex
+  * Spotify: Sync public playlists from user account to plex.
-* From Deezer: Sync all of the given user account's public playlists and/or any given public playlist IDs to plex
+  * Deezer: Sync public playlists from user account and/or using public playlist IDs to plex.
-* --- New ---
+  * YT Music: Sync YTM public playlist to plex using playlist IDs.
-* Option to write missing songs as a csv
+* Option to write missing songs as a csv.
 * Option to include poster and description in playlists.
+* Option to append(only way sync) or complete sync playlists.

-## Prerequisites
+## Requirements
 ### Plex
 * Plex server's host and port
 * Plex token - [Don't know where to find it?](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)